ManOfDiamond/Lenovo-G50-80-80E5-hackintosh/README.md

 12. Sleep and Hibernation: Fully working, even the sleep to hibernation logic.

-Note 1: macOS Ventura+ requires root patching for our specific GPU to support Hardware Acceleration.
+Note 1: macOS Ventura+ requires root patching through OCLP for our specific GPU to support Hardware Acceleration.

+Note 2: Using AirportItlwm on macOS Sequoia requires spoofing and root patching through OCLP.

-Note 2: Since I have unlocked the bios on my own model, I do not need to use many "hacks" which would be required otherwise.
+Note 3: Since I have unlocked the bios on my own model, I do not need to use many "hacks" which would be required otherwise.

-# BIOS Settings
+## BIOS Settings

-Fast Boot: Can be left on.
+* Fast Boot: Can be left on.

-Virtualization: ON
+* Virtualization: ON

-Secure Boot: OFF
+* Secure Boot: OFF

-Settings which I would recommend if you have unlocked bios:
+Settings which I would recommend if you have unlocked the bios:

-In Advanced > Chipset Configuration:
+* In Advanced > Chipset Configuration:

-RTC Lock: OFF,
+  * RTC Lock: OFF,

-Board Capability: DeepSx,
+  * Board Capability: DeepSx,

-DeepSx Power Policies: Enable S3-S4-S5
+  * DeepSx Power Policies: Enable S3-S4-S5

-Native ASPM: ON
+* Native ASPM: ON